This post may contain affiliate links. If you click on a link and make a purchase, I may receive a small commission at no extra cost to you.

 - 8 flour tortillas (can use gluten-free or low-carb tortillas)

-- 3 cups cooked, shredded chicken (4 thin chicken breasts)
+- 3 cups shredded chicken white or dark meat

 - 2 cups chicken broth or stock